 We romanticize nostalgia as a warm embrace from the past, but what if this comforting reminder of simpler times begin to shift.
 Whereas the cherished memories take on the tones of regret, sadness, or even emotional distress.
 In such a case, they may even turn against us, and can sometimes hurt more than it heals by the changing nature of nostalgia.
+We often romanticize nostalgia as a gentle return to safer days - a warm embrace from the past that softens the sharp edges of the present.
+It arrives quietly in a melody that once meant everything for us.
+For a moment, time loosens its grip, and we are allowed to wander through corridors of memory lit by golden light of the past.

 Recent psychological insights challenge the traditional view of nostalgia as a purely positive or static force.
 Instead, they reveal a more complex emotional landscape, where joy and sorrow often walk hand in hand, while the memories or events that initially felt uplifting may grow more bittersweet over time by losing positivity and tinged with regret, loneliness, and longing to challenge the assumptions about nostalgia’s emotional stability.